 Where to stay in Ajanta

-A trip to Ajanta Cave is an arduous physical activity that involved walking and being outdoor.
+A trip to Ajanta Cave is an arduous physical activity that involves walking and being outdoors.
 Hence, in our opinion the best time to visit these caves are winters.
 In this season you are less exhausted and can absorb more of the spectacle.

 The season that is absolutely avoidable is summer.
 Maharashtra has very hot summer months.
 A trip to Ajanta could be very depleting and exhausting leaving you continuously wiping your sweat and sipping gallons of water.